Trepanning: Modern medical practices

 The prefrontal leucotomy, a precursor to lobotomy, was performed by cutting a trephine hole into the skull, inserting an instrument, and destroying parts of the brain.
 This was later made unnecessary by the development of the orbital transit lobotomy where a spike was inserted through the eye-sockets.

 Trepanation is a treatment used for epidural and subdural hematomas, and surgical access for certain other neurosurgical procedures, such as intracranial pressure monitoring.
 Modern surgeons generally use the term craniotomy for this procedure.
-However, unlike our ancestors, craniotomy must be done after diagnostic imaging (which included computed tomography and magnetic resonance imaging) pinpointed the issues within the brain.
-The preoperative imaging allows for accurate examination and evaluation.
-Unlike trepanation, the removed piece of skull is typically replaced as soon as possible.
+Unlike in folk practices, a craniotomy must be performed only after diagnostic imaging (like computed tomography and magnetic resonance imaging) has pinpointed the issue within the skull; preoperative imaging allows for accurate examination and evaluation.
+Unlike in trepanation, the removed piece of skull (called a bone flap) is typically replaced as soon as possible, where it can heal.
 Trepanation instruments, nowadays being replaced with cranial drills, are now available with diamond-coated rims, which are less traumatic than the classical trephines with sharp teeth.
 They are smooth to soft tissues and cut only bone.
 Additionally, the specially designed drills come with a safety feature that prevents the drill from penetrating into the brain tissue (through the dura mater).
 Along with antisepsis and prophylaxis of infection, modern neurosurgery is a common procedure for many reasons other than head trauma.

-In 20th century, in documented trepanning cases in Africa and Oceania, around 90% of people survived the procedure.
+In documented cases of trepanning done in Africa and Oceania during the 20th century, patient survival rate was seen to be approximately 90%.